 - Add other policy information as follows: - Add schedules.
-See "About schedule properties" on page 44. - (Optional) Select specific filegroups or files that you want to back up.
+See "About schedule properties" on page 46. - (Optional) Select the specific filegroups or files that you want to back up.
 By default, NetBackup backs up an entire database.
-See "Adding filegroups or files to the backup selections list" on page 53. - (Optional) Make changes to any tuning parameters.
-See "About tuning parameters for SQL Server backups" on page 56. - 7 On the master server, configure the permissions for redirected restores.
+See "Adding filegroups or files to the backup selections list" on page 55. - (Optional) Make changes to any tuning parameters.
+See "About tuning parameters for SQL Server backups" on page 58.